 The transportation of food products multiplies every year, in part due to the increase in online commerce.
 According to the latest data from Global Data, by 2022, almost 10% of all grocery sales will likely be made online.
 In terms of cash value, that amounts to a whopping $133.8 billion.
 Such a figure will require special attention to the packaging of the products during distribution to keep them in good condition.

 Just as what happens with the pharmaceutical industry, food packaging is particularly critical, since it is the main barrier that protects these products against the hazards of the distribution cycle.

 This means that food packaging containers have several functions:

 - They allow for the conservation of the products that they carry by using adequate food packaging materials.
 This prevents the food from getting contaminated by external smells or other particles and let the goods “breathe” when necessary (such as when transporting vegetables).

 - They protect the product against the physical-mechanical hazards of transportation (shock, drop, compression forces, etc.).

 - They reduce costs and increase efficiency.
-The optimization of food packaging implies avoiding over-packaging, incurring unnecessary expenses, in addition to finding the right size for a more economical and efficient transportation.
+The optimization of food packaging implies avoiding over-packaging, incurring unnecessary expenses, in addition to finding the right size for more economical and efficient transportation.

-- They comply with the strict health regulations.
+- They comply with strict health regulations.